Applies to: Nerdio Manager for MSP (NMM) partners

 - Azure AD DS - Managed domain service from Azure.

-- FSLogix profiles - storage costs of profile containers for WVD desktop users.
+- FSLogix profiles - storage costs of profile containers for AVD desktop users.

 - Bandwidth - data egress costs.